This page: full notes A* summary notes C/B summary notes

 Aristotle thinks that we can understand the causal mechanism responsible for change and thereby gain true knowledge from experience.

-Plato’s theory of forms & allegory of the cave
+Plato’s rationalism: theory of forms & the cave

 Since we cannot gain true unchanging knowledge from the everchanging world we experience, Plato thought that we must not be experiencing the world correctly.
 Our minds are trapped in a state of ignorance, which is why we experience imperfect, transient and everchanging things in the world of appearance.
 The true reality must be perfect, eternal and unchanging.
 Plato calls it the world of forms.
 True knowledge can only be gained from the world of forms.